Skip to main content

 Key Value Store and Caching for Next.js Application

-Next.js is becoming the mainstream way of creating dynamic, fast web applications in agile way.
-Thanks to its serverside rendering capabilities and API routes backed by serverless functions (Vercel serverless and edge functions).
-Upstash Redis is a great fit for Next.js applications thanks to its serverless model and its based on REST API.
-Built REST API is critical to allow access from edge functions as well as mitigating the connection issues in serverless functions.
+Next.js is increasingly becoming the preferred method for developing dynamic and fast web applications in an agile manner.
+It owes its popularity to its server-side rendering capabilities and API routes supported by serverless functions, including Vercel serverless and edge functions.
+Upstash Redis is a great fit with Next.js applications due to its serverless model and its REST-based APIs.
+The REST API plays a critical role in enabling access from edge functions while also addressing connection issues in serverless functions.

 Check the blog post: Speed up your Next.js application with Redis